Areias do Seixo

 • Join a yoga class – times will be chalked up in reception

-• Head to the beach and learn to surf or paddle board at the hotel’s own surf school
+• Learn to surf or paddle board at the hotel’s own surf school, located at sister site Noah Surf House (a shuttle is provided)

-• Spend an afternoon or evening in Lisbon.
-Portugal's capital is only half an hour away by car; explore the Design Museum and Gulbenkian modern art galleries, then stop for an espresso and a custard tart.
+• Spend a day in Lisbon.
+Portugal's capital is about an hour away by car (we found Ubers to be quite affordable); explore the Design Museum and Gulbenkian modern art galleries, then stop for an espresso and a custard tart.
 Nightlife doesn't get going until gone 10pm in the city

-• Spend an afternoon in the well-preserved walled medieval town of Obidos, 25 minutes away, with its winding streets and whitewashed houses
+• Visit the well-preserved walled medieval town of Obidos, 25 minutes away, with its winding streets and whitewashed houses

 • Play golf at 1 of the 3 courses nearby: Praia D'El Rey, Bom Sucesso or Campo Real